mrled/jupyter-mortgage/readme.markdown

 OK, I don't exactly have a roadmap, but I do have this.

-More stuff that I want to work on in the near future:
+Stuff that I want to work on in the near future:

 - Denote additional one-time payments
 - Track forced appreciation (aka spending money to improve property value, e.g. by remodeling)